 I’m not originally from Prague, however, I spend there for about 5 years, so I would consider myself as a local.
 This post is all about Prague, so let me be your guide.
 Prague is the capital of the Czech Republic and with a population of 1,3 million, also the biggest city.
 Prague is a city mainly for people who love history.
 It might sound like a really big city and in fact, it is but if you want to enjoy it and don’t have too much time, it is enough to stay in Prague just for two days.
+Besides Prague is quite a cheap place to stay to it is easy to enjoy local sights for just a couple of bucks.
 It is also a city, where Franz Kafka lived, and quite a lot of movies were made here.
 For example Blade 2, Van Helsing, Mission Impossible, and from the latest one, also series called Carnival Row.

 Two days in Prague itinerary